singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 **Take a video of your prototyped interaction.**

-**Please indicate anyone you collaborated with on this Lab.**
-Be generous in acknowledging their contributions!
-And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
+Samantha Lee (snl48) and Shivani Doshi (sgd73) collaborated with me to brainstorm, record and provide feedback on this lab/

 # Staging Interaction, Part 2